Continental Credit Control CCC Collections Complaints?

 The BBB has closed 3 complaints against Continental Credit Control in the past three years, with only 1 of them in the past 12 months.
 All 3 complaints allege problems with billing and collection services.
 They have also received 1 negative review alleging a problem with billing.
 The Consumer Financial Protection Bureau has closed 20 complaints against CCC, and Justia lists at least 4 cases of civil litigation naming CCC as either plaintiff or defendant.

-It is illegal for a debt collector to threaten to sue you or garnish your wages.
+It is illegal for a debt collector to make empty threats to sue you or garnish your wages.
 It is also unlikely CCC would sue you for a debt you may not owe or they cannot validate.
 However, debt collection agencies are known to have summoned debtors to court and garnish wages after a default judgement.
 Contacting an attorney BEFORE this could possibly happen would be a smart move.
 We’ve helped thousands of consumers fight back against unscrupulous debt collection harassers.
 Find out if we can help you too today!

 Absolutely.
 Here are some Sample Cases